Freakwill/pyrimidine/README.md

 # pyrimidine

-An extensible framework of genetic algorithm by python.
+`pyrimidine` is nn extensible framework of genetic/evolutionary algorithm by Python.
 See [pyrimidine's document](https://pyrimidine.readthedocs.io/) for more details.

 ![LOGO](logo.png)